Now Accepting 2017-2018 Service Member Applications

 - Educational duties:

-- Providing garden-based education to youth and adults through structured lessons and/or workshops and training
+- Providing garden-based education and nutrition education to youth and adults through structured lessons and/or workshops and training

-- Incorporating educational components into social events at each garden, for example at garden parties.
+- Incorporating educational components into social events at garden, such as volunteer workdays

 - Managing gardens’ resources, such as tools and equipment